tquadrat/tquadrat.github.io/stuff/windows/Echo.md

 `<output>` is here the text that should be written.

-Basically, this work, also when writing to a file:
+Basically, this works, also when writing to a file:

 ```bat
 set /P =<output> < nul >> file